OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/On Sensemaking.md

 You can browse all of these, in context, in my Brain [here](https://bra.in/2pxbo6).
 To suggest others, please [write me](mailto:sociate@gmail.com).

 In my imagination: [[The Big Fungus]].

+## A caveat

+Despite (obviously) being a huge fan of sensemaking, I'm also a realist.
+That means I think many actions we take aren't based on logic, reasoning, and measured debate about actual potential outcomes, but instead are a maelstrom of fear, spin, factoids, misrepresentations, etc.

+One of our greatest fears is being shunned by our neighbors, our communities.
+That's why I have this Thought in my Brain.